anderson120912091209/anderson120912091209/README.md

 ### Hi there, Anderson Chen

 Currently:
-- Building process optimization solutions
+- Building opt solutions for manufacturing industries
 - Building [{claritynotes.xyz}](https://claritynotes.xyz) on the side
 - Studying chemical engineering and finance at Nanyang Technological University
 - Exploring about software, AI & ML